elisehammarstrom/tech-bootcamp-ws/README.md

 This is the path for you who wants to dig deeper into the frontend world!
 To get started:

-1. Check out the `frontend` branch - this has already implemented all API endpoints, but lack the frontend components.

 Some tips to get maximal value out of the workshop:

 - Styling is FUN to add, but fully optional and up to you!
 However, we recommend to not put too much time on the styling to begin with.
 - `enhancements` sections are smaller detailes that should be skipped to begin with, but can return to if there is time at the end.

+## 0. Getting stared Frontend path

+1. Check out the `frontend` branch - this has already implemented all API endpoints, but lack the frontend components.
+2. Fill in the .env file
+   // TODO: Fill in how they should use the env. file.

 ## 1. Present movie